 Before moving to a free flight test, the RTP model will serve as a stepping stone.
 This tests new avionics hardware and control algorithms before implementing them in a more difficult environment.
-This feedback on the RTP model, which achieves the in-section describes the properties of the hub, tether, and satellite that generate the simulation model.
+This and satellite that generate the simulation model.